* – Based on last 10 races at Homestead-Miami Speedway (2005 – 2014).

 ·Oldest Homestead-Miami pole winner: Bill Elliott (11/11/2001 – 46 years, 1 month, 3 days).

 ·Jamie McMurray (November, 2003) and David Reutimann (November, 2008) won their first career Coors Light poles at Homestead-Miami Speedway.

-·Of the three drivers with multiple wins at Homestead, Tony Stewart is the only driver to win in two different manufacturers: Pontiac (1999, 2000) and Chevrolet (2011).
+·Of the four drivers with multiple wins at Homestead, Tony Stewart is the only driver to win in two different manufacturers: Pontiac (1999, 2000) and Chevrolet (2011).

-·5 of the 15 (33.3%) NASCAR Sprint Cup Series races at Homestead have been won from a starting position outside the top 10 – most recently - Jeff Gordon (15th-place starting position; 2012).
+·Five of the 16 (31.3%) NASCAR Sprint Cup Series races at Homestead have been won from a starting position outside the top 10 – most recently - Jeff Gordon (15th-place starting position; 2012).

 ·Denny Hamlin won the 2009 race from the 38th-place starting position, the furthest back a race winner has started at HMS.

 ·Two drivers have won consecutive races at Homestead-Miami: Tony Stewart (1999 - 2000) and Greg Biffle(2004 – 2006, three straight).

 ·Roush Fenway Racing leads the series in wins at Homestead with seven, followed by Joe Gibbs Racing with five.

 ·Youngest Homestead winner: Kurt Busch (11/17/2002 – 24 years, 3 months, 13 days).